aedenj/golang-kata-starter/README.md

 ## Golang Kata Starter

-Base to start a kata in using Golang with no nothing more than Docker available
+Base to start a kata in using Golang with nothing more than Docker available

 ### Prerequisites